shadowbq/snorby_suite/INSTALL.rvm.md

 # Snorby Suite

+## Dependencies

+1. Snort ~> 2.8 (2.x)

+    Custom snort configs live in snory_suite

+2. Mysql Client

+3. Barnyard2

+    Use the Barnyard2 ~> 2.1.10-beta (a copy is in the distro folder of the repo)

+4. Snorby / WebServer+Rack / Mysql Server

+    (Snorby Server does not have to reside on same box as snorby_suite)

-## Installation for rvm with ruby 1.9.2 and a non-conflicting custom gemset for user 'johnsmith'
+## Installation for rvm with ruby ~> 1.9.2 (1.9.x) and a non-conflicting custom gemset for user 'johnsmith'

 Download and run the RVM installation script Installing the latest release version in git: